IRT Jerome Avenue Line: Service patterns

-The Jerome Avenue Line is served locally by the train at all times, except for the 138th Street–Grand Concourse station, as well as select trains which run express to Burnside Avenue from 149th Street-Grand Concourse.
+The Jerome Avenue Line is served locally by the train at all times, except for the 138th Street–Grand Concourse station, as well as select trains which run express to Burnside Avenue from 149th Street-Hostos.
 Other than those, the serves 138th Street at all times except rush hours in the peak direction, and the train stops at 138th Street all times except late nights.

 During late AM rush and evening rush hours, some northbound trains run express from 167th Street to short turn at Burnside Avenue.

 Route description

 Though named for Jerome Avenue, the southernmost portion of the line runs underground beneath the Grand Concourse.
 North of the 149th Street station around the vicinity of Franz Sigel Park, the line curves to the northwest and emerges from a tunnel under Gerard Avenue north of East 153rd Street, and becomes an elevated line over River Avenue just south of the intersection with East 157th Street.
 Just north of Yankee Stadium station, the line encounters the skeletal remains of the IRT Ninth Avenue elevated line between Gate Number 8 and the east end of the 164th Street Parking Garage, between the intersections of 162nd and 164th Streets.
-Almost a block after 167th Street station, the line finally runs over the eponymous road when River Avenue ends at Jerome Avenue across from the intersection of West 169th Street.
+Almost a block after 167th Street station, the line finally runs over the eponymous road when River Avenue ends at Jerome Avenue across from the intersection of East 169th Street.

 The line remains over Jerome Avenue for most of the rest of its journey.
 The north end of the Mount Eden Avenue station can be seen from the Cross Bronx Expressway.
 After the northwest entrance of the historic Concourse Yard and then north of 198th Street, the road briefly moves east of the line.
 North of Bedford Park Boulevard station, Jerome Avenue returns under the line and between the intersections with East 205th Street and West 205th Street, a spur for the Jerome Yard branches off to the northwest as well.
 The IRT Jerome Avenue Line finally ends at Woodlawn, while Jerome Avenue itself continues north towards the Major Deegan Expressway.